denten-books/plain-text/5-format.md

 reading to commence, one would first need to peel away the DOMs and the OSIs---today a task fraught with legal consequence.

-### 4.3 Speculative Formalism

-In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
-Speculative formalism involves imagining structures on the cusp of being.
-The

-The second and more radical idea related to non-representational elements of communication lies in the possibility of "direct" brain-to-brain interfaces.
-F16.
-Joystick that feels.
-The electrical system we saw emerge in chapters one and two can be wired directly in the central nervous system.
-Not science fiction.
-But note that communication is only direct in the sense that the sender and the receiver of such a message do not have recourse to external representation.
-Yet, such communication would still be subject to conditions we have already explored in the telegraph chapter.
-Something has to mediate: to translate between brain impulses and the transmission apparatus.
-Such "direct" communication would therefore still be mediated.
-Can literature survive non representation.
-I want to imagine.

 Essential for the practices of unencumbered critical thought, control structures exist in the gaps within the splintered sign.
 Ultimately, parts of